DeepOceanWaters/work-bookmarklets/README.md

 Used on Toolbox audit page while an issue is open.
 It shows up at the top of the screen.
 It can be used to:
 - search the pages multiselect
 - select an option from the pages multiselet (IMPORTANT NOTE: You still need to manually interact with the pages multiselect.
 I recommend CTRL+Click on an unselected option twice) Also note that when selecting on option, the multiselect should scroll the option into view and bold its text for ~10 seconds.
-- show only the currently selected pages
+- show only the currently selected pages in the combobox's associated listbox.

 # switchPage
 Switches between the first and second page of an audit in the toolbox.
 Audits almost never go above 200 issues.
 So far I have not had a single instance where I needed to view a third page.